Adjustable Jigsaw Guide for Straight Cuts and Crosscuts

 Step 4: Drill the sight holes and clamping holes

-Mark the center of the track – the cut path – and drill in sight holes using a 20mm Forstner bit every 5 cm.
+Mark the center of the track – the cut path – and drill in sight holes using a 20mm Forstner bit every 50 mm.

-Also, cut 3 holes with a 35mm Forstner bit below the crosscut fence.
-They are useful for clamping down the jig or securing the stock when crosscutting.
+Also, cut 3 holes with a 35mm Forstner bit right below the crosscut fence.
+These holes are useful for clamping down the jigsaw guide to the workbench and securing the stock when crosscutting.

 An adjustable DIY jigsaw guide for straight cuts and crosscuts with a fine 90 degree adjustment.